JupitersMight/TriSig/src/README.md

 # plots

 The plots folder contains all the code necessary to replicate the results for the synthatic and use cases datasets.

-In addition, it also contains the code and the theoretically calculated p-values, to replicate the heatmaps of Appendix "x".
+## Replicating the results:

+Simply open a command line inside this folder and execute:

+    $ python plots/plot_case_studies.py

+, to replicate the results for the use cases datasets;

+    $ python plots/plot_sythetic_datasets.py

+, to replicate the results for the synthetic datasets;

 # process_datasets